EMBROIDERY EQUIPMENT

 In Summary

-When choosing, remember the key things to look for: LED lighting, a CRI of 90+, daylight colour temperature (5000K–6000K), a lens of at least 5 inches, and a magnification strength that gives you room to work — somewhere in the 1.75x to 2.25x range is ideal for most embroidery.
+A good magnifying lamp will reduce eye strain, improve your colour matching, and let you stitch comfortably for longer.
+When choosing, the key things to look for are: LED lighting, a CRI of 90+, daylight colour temperature (5000K-6000K), a lens of at least 5 inches, and a magnification strength that gives you room to work (1.75x to 2.25x for most embroidery).
 And don't forget that lens cover!

 The technology has come a long way.
 Today's lamps are lightweight, adjustable, energy-efficient, and won't break the bank.
 Your eyes (and your stitching) will thank you.